f5devcentral/f5-rseries-training/docs/rseries_f5os_configuration_backup_and_restore.rst

 - VLAN configuration
 - Tenant configuration

 Note: The tenant configuration contains tenant name, type, image, management IP address, gateway, VLANs, assigned vCPUs, memory, storage size, and so on.
 It does not include the BIG-IP configuration of the tenant.
 To create a backup copy of the BIG-IP configuration of the tenant, you must perform the backup in the tenant itself.
-For information, refer to K13132: Backing up and restoring BIG-IP configuration files with a UCS archive.
+For information, refer to:

+K13132: Backing up and restoring BIG-IP configuration files with a UCS archive: https://support.f5.com/csp/article/K13132

 - DNS servers
 - Network Time Protocol (NTP) servers